arschles/go-in-5-minutes/episode21/README.md

 Go in 5 Minutes, episode 21.

-How do you build a web application in Go?
+How do you build a website with Go?
 For a while, we all just cobbled something together with the standard library, Gorilla Mux, and so on.
+We had to figure all this stuff out for ourselves, and more!

+- A database ORM
+- Database migrations
+- Templating
+- Javascript & "frontend stuff"
+- An asset pipeline
+- Having a good development environment
+- Compiling for production?
+- Dockerizing the app
+- Background jobs

+That's a long list!
+But other languages have good frameworks to handle all of it.
+I love Go, but before Buffalo I wouldn't have chosen it to build a full-on website.

-We haven't had a "Rails for Go"!
+In other words, we didn't have a "Rails for Go" before Buffalo.

-Until now...
-Enter [Buffalo](https://gobuffalo.io).
-This is the most popular framework today for building _awesome_ full-stack web applications with Go.
-You don't need to drop back to Ruby/PHP/Python land to build beautiful website anymore!
+[Buffalo](https://gobuffalo.io) is now one of the most popular frameworks today for building _awesome_ full-stack web applications with Go, because it's a framework like Rails!
+You don't need to drop back to Ruby/PHP/Python land to build beautiful website in Go anymore :smile:.

 Check out the screencast for more!